Skip to main content

 Page load in progress

 If you are the owner of a copyright or trade mark, and have concerns that your brand, logo or work may have been unlawfully copied and applied to goods crossing our borders, you can arrange border protection for your intellectual property.
+You can also arrange border protection in relation to a registered geographical indication (GI) if you have an interest in upholding the restrictions on the use of that registered GI.

 Intellectual property